-AHR 170 Heating Lab

-This course provides a laboratory experience in heating technology.
+AHR 170 Heating Lab Prerequisite: None Co-requisite: None This course provides a laboratory experience in heating technology.
 Emphasis is placed on providing practical experience in the fundamentals of heating.
 Upon completion, students should be able to demonstrate an understanding of electric, oil, and gas fueled heating systems.